 I was initially worried about the ESP’s 700 MB daily data limit, but that amount is more than what most people will need.
 Unless you’re watching videos all day, then you’ll be using no more than 150-200 MB each day.
 The most I used was about 350 MB when I passed 30 photos from Ren’s phone to mine.
 To make sure that you don’t go over, Wifi-Korea will ask you to download an app that monitors your data usage.

 Follow the link to rent a pocket wifi device from Wifi-Korea.
 I suggest reserving it at least a week before your trip.
-Be sure to select Will Fly for Food from the “Referred by” dropdown to get a 10% discount on the device. 🙂
+Be sure to select Will Fly for Food from the “Referred by” dropdown to get a 10% discount on the device.
+Alternatively, you can rent a pocket wifi device from Klook or Kkday as well.

 3. Take Note of Korean Names and Addresses, Subway Stops and Line Numbers

 We got lost a couple of times in Seoul.
 Many Koreans were willing to help us but only a few could speak English.
 To get past this language barrier, I suggest printing out the Korean names and addresses of all the places on your itinerary.
 If you have a smart phone and pocket wifi, then you can just show them from your phone.
 Most can’t speak English but you’ll be surprised at how much you can communicate with simple hand gestures. 😆

 It’s a good idea to print out each attraction’s subway stop and line number as well.
 You sometimes have to walk far to transfer between lines so it’s important to know both the name of the stop and the line number that it’s on.
 At the bottom of each click-through post, you’ll find the Korean names and addresses of all places recommended on this guide.
 You’ll also find detailed directions on how to get there, complete with subway stops and line numbers.